theheking/intro-to-r/content/4_dplyr.md

 #clinical_data_clean$participant_ID <- as.character(clinical_data_clean$participant_ID)

 ```
-You may want to add a column showing if a participant has both the normal tissue and tumour sample present for inclusion in downstream analyses.
-We can do this by first grouping the data using `participant_ID` and then
+<b>You may want to add a column after cleaning to indicate subjects with complete data (eg participants with both tumour and normal samples)</b>

 ```
 ## use dplyr to add a logical column called has_paired_samples_dplyr